benganot/PrintQuadraticEquation/README.md

 # PrintQuadraticEquation
-Print and solve quadratic equation without using functions other than printf() in C
+Print and solve quadratic equation without using functions other than printf() and scanf() in C